 They also argued that going to a restaurant is a more regulated, safer experience than shopping at any of the big box stores.

-New Mexico has reported nearly 15,300 virus cases since the pandemic began, with 264 new infections confirmed Monday.
-The number of cases is thought to be far higher because many people have not been tested and people can be infected without feeling sick.
+New Mexico has reported more than 15,000 virus cases since the pandemic began, with an additional 262 confirmed cases reported Sunday.
+The number of infections is thought to be far higher because many people have not been tested, and studies suggest people can be infected with the virus without feeling sick.

 The death toll in the state is approaching 550.

-The governor reiterated Monday that the tougher measures were necessary to stop further spread.
+The governor reiterated Monday that the tougher measures were necessary to keep the spread rate from increasing.

 “Too many of us are still not wearing masks.
-Too many of us are still congregating in groups, taking risks with our own lives and endangering the health of our family members, our neighbors and our state,” Lujan Grisham said.
+Too many of us are still congregating in groups, taking risks with our own lives and endangering the health of our family members, our neighbors and our state,” she said.

 She added that if schools are to safely reopen next month, the curve needs to be flattened again.

-Aside from prohibiting indoor dining and mandating face coverings, the public health order calls for all visitors to quarantine for 14 days and bans out-of-state tourists from state parks.
-Gyms and other businesses like tattoo shops and salons are limited to 25% occupancy.
+Aside from prohibiting indoor dining and mandating face coverings, the public health order calls for all visitors to quarantine for 14 days and state parks are no longer allowing out-of-state visitors.
+Gyms and other businesses like tattoo shops and salons are limited to 25% of maximum occupancy.

 The order will be in effect until July 30.

 For most people, the coronavirus causes mild or moderate symptoms, such as fever and cough.
-But for some, especially older adults and people with existing health problems, it can cause more severe illness and death.
+But for some – especially older adults and people with existing health problems – it can cause more severe illness, including pneumonia and death.